thedod/SteamBox/README.markdown

 `192.168.1.23` and SteamBox runs as `https` over port `4031`, out-of-the-box SteamBox won't find `https-192.168.1.23-4031.png`.

 You can easily generate a "SteamBox ready" QR code for your server:
-Just open the file `tools/qrmaker.html` in your browser (from hard disk. no special voodoo required), and use the form to manually generate the QR Code you need via google API.
+Just extract the file `tools/qrmaker.html` and open it with your browser or html viewer.
+Read the instructions and use the form to manually generate the QR Code you need via google API.

 #### How to run PAW as an SSL server